Detecting Topological Phase Transition in Superconductor-Semiconductor Hybrids by Electronic Raman Spectroscopy: Dynamical response and Raman spectra

+We first consider the dynamical density response in the normal semiconducting wire described by Eq.~\eqref{eq:H} with $\Delta=0$.
+In the normal wire, applying the magnetic field causes the Lifshitz transition at $B_{\rm L}$ above which the inner Fermi surface disappears.
+Since this critical field always appears just below the critical field in the superconducting state, $B_{\rm c}=\sqrt{B^2_{\rm L}+\Delta^2}$, it serves as a precursor to the topological phase transition \cite{cay15}.

-{\it Dynamical response and Raman spectra.---} Having explored signatures of the TPT in the static dielectric function, here we extend the analysis into the dynamical density response which is crucial in spectroscopic measurements~\cite{altland2010condensed,giu}.
-Figure~\ref{fig:normal} shows the evolution of the renormalized density response function from Eq.\,(\ref{eq:chi_rpa}), $-{\rm Im}\tilde{\chi}_{\rho\rho}(q,\omega)$, at $\Delta=0$ and for a narrow cylinder with Coulomb potential $U(q)\approx -\frac{e^2}{2\pi}\ln{(qa)}$ in $qa\ll 1$.
-As shown in Fig.~\ref{fig:normal}(a), there exist two gapless plasmon modes at $\delta B=-0.18~{\rm T}$, which then soften as $B$ passes the Lifshitz transition at $B_{\rm L}$ [Fig.~\ref{fig:normal}(b)] and only one plasmon mode remains in the helical phase $B>B_{\rm L}$ [Fig.~\ref{fig:normal}(c)].
+Figure~\ref{fig:normald} shows the evolution of the renormalized density response function from Eq.\,(\ref{eq:chi_rpa}), $-{\rm Im}\tilde{\chi}_{\rho\rho}(q,\omega)$, at $\Delta=0$ and for a narrow cylinder with Coulomb potential $U(q)\approx -\frac{e^2}{2\pi}\ln{(qa)}$ in $qa\ll 1$.
+As shown in Fig.~\ref{fig:normald}(a), there exist two gapless plasmon modes at $\delta B=-0.18~{\rm T}$, which then soften as $B$ passes the Lifshitz transition at $B_{\rm L}$ [Fig.~\ref{fig:normald}(b)] and only one plasmon mode remains in the helical phase $B>B_{\rm L}$ [Fig.~\ref{fig:normald}(c)].
 The lower (upper) branch corresponds to the plasma mode originating from the inner (outer) band with the Fermi points at $\pm k^{\rm N}_{{\rm F},+}$ ($\pm k^{\rm N}_{{\rm F},-}$).
-Further insights are obtained from Figs.~\ref{fig:normal}(d-f), where, along with the sharp peaks of Figs.~\ref{fig:normal}(a-c) we find three particle-hole continua are denoted by regions I, II, and III.
-Regions I and II correspond to the particle-hole continua in the inner and outer bands, respectively, while region III represents where interband excitations occur (see Sec.~S2.1 in Ref.~\cite{SM}).
-As seen in Figs.~\ref{fig:normal}(d-f), the upper plasmon branch, which exists above region II, is the one remaining in the helical after the Lifshitz transition.
+Further insights are obtained from Figs.~\ref{fig:normald}(d-f), where, along with the sharp peaks of Figs.~\ref{fig:normald}(a-c) we find three particle-hole continua are denoted by regions I, II, and III.
+Regions I and II correspond to the particle-hole continua in the inner and outer bands, respectively, while region III represents where interband excitations occur (see Appendix~\ref{sec:wiren}).
+As seen in Figs.~\ref{fig:normald}(d-f), the upper plasmon branch, which exists above region II, is the one remaining in the helical phase after the Lifshitz transition.
 Gapless plasmons generally appear in one dimensional electrons~\cite{sar85,li90,sat93,sar96}, which were detected by inelastic Raman scattering in semiconducting wires~\cite{ege90,gon91,boo03}.
 Thus, the field evolution of gapless plasmons offers a robust way to identify the bulk Lifshitz transition in semiconducting wires.